 For hockey enthusiasts, there should be no need to celebrate the mastery of this superb hockey player.
-But, if we must produce a reason, we will mark the occasion of last Saturday, the 22nd anniversary of Wayne Gretzky becoming the all-time leading point scorer.
+Wayne Gretzky is hockey’s all-time leading point scorer – and has been for more than 30 years.
 On October 15th 1989, The Great One got an assist and then a goal to notch points 1,850 and 1,851 and surpass “Mr. Hockey” Gordie Howe’s point total.

 Let’s remember Wayne Gretzky’s many achievements with ten of his memorable quotes:

 - Skate to where the puck is going to be, not to where it has been.

 - I had to play the same style all the way through.
 I couldn’t beat people with my strength.
 I don’t have a hard shot.
 I’m not the quickest skater in the league.
 My eyes and my mind had to do most of the work.

 - You miss 100 percent of the shots you never take.

 - You’ll never catch me bragging about goals, but I’ll talk all you want about my assists.